It’s Not Your Fault if He’s Abusive

 You learned never to expect much because, after all, who were you?

-You never felt worthy or deserving of anything more than what you got, and the cards dealt you.
+You never felt worthy or deserving of anything more than what you got and the cards dealt you.

-A good combination and breeding ground to develop into abuse.
+It’s a good combination and breeding ground to develop into abuse.

 It’s psychological abuse.
 Psychological abuse is as damaging as physical abuse.
 In one form, the scars are visible.
 The other scars are invisible.